Masticatory Muscle Myositis in

 Dogs which are not treated until they are in the “chronic” stage of masticatory muscle myositis may be expected to have a less favorable prognosis.

 However, with MMM, the treatment may turn out to be worse than the disease itself.
 Some dogs cannot tolerate the prescribed drugs, particularly the corticosteroids.
 At least one cavalier being treated for MMM is known to have suffered a slow death from the medications.*

 August 2013: Italian researchers find MRI can detect early masticatory muscle myositis.
-In a September 2013 journal article, a team of Italian veterinary researchers, Alberto Cauduro, Favole Paolo, Roberto M. Asperio, Valeria Rossini, Maurizio Dondi, Lucia A. Simonetto, Carlo Cantile, and Valentina Lorenzo, report that MRIs detected "widespread, symmetrical, and inhomogeneously hyperintense areas in the masticatory muscle", enabling early diagnosis and therapeutic treatment."
+In a September 2013 journal article, a team of Italian veterinary researchers (Alberto Cauduro, Favole Paolo, Roberto M. Asperio, Valeria Rossini, Maurizio Dondi, Lucia A. Simonetto, Carlo Cantile, Valentina Lorenzo) report that MRIs detected "widespread, symmetrical, and inhomogeneously hyperintense areas in the masticatory muscle", enabling early diagnosis and therapeutic treatment."